 - In a small bowl, whisk together the soy sauce, rice wine vinegar, chili paste, and brown sugar until the sugar is dissolved.

-- In a large nonstick skillet over medium heat, heat 1 tbsp of avocado oil.
+- In a large nonstick skillet over medium heat, heat 1 tablespoon of avocado oil.
 Add the chopped bell pepper, white onion, and minced garlic.
 Cook until slightly tender, about 5-7 minutes.

 - Add the ground turkey and cook until browned.
 Next, add the ginger, stir to combine and cook for an additional minute.